akshit040504/easy-instructions-bot-OceanAI/README.md

 - Add features like **history**, **export to PDF/Markdown**, or **templates** for common tasks.
 - Wire Supabase (or any backend) to persist user instructions, auth, etc.

-If this is only for personal use or a portfolio project, you can keep it simple and just tweak the UI text and prompts to match your use‑case (e.g., “DSA Planner”, “Study Instructions Bot”, “Task Breakdown Assistant”).
+If this is only for personal use or a portfolio project, you can keep it simple and just tweak the UI text and prompts to match your use‑case (e.g. “Instructions Bot”, “Task Breakdown Assistant”).

 ---